awalterschulze/blog/content/post/streaming-pair-programming-from-aws.md

 8. Install and setup Zoom
 9. Install and setup OBS
 10. Install and setup IDE

+Disclaimer: My home computer is a mac, so some of this setup is geared towards catering for a osx, but even more significantly since I chose a windows machine as my AWS server, a lot of this is specific to having windows as your remote machine.

 ### Find an appropriate AWS machine